 - Procurement made under trade credit arrangements with small business is included in reporting.
-Trade credit arrangements are where there is agreement for a delay between supply of goods or services and payment. - Credits, rebates, royalties, employee payments and intragroup transactions are generally not reported (see details for each type). - Entities must report on 'standard payment period' for small business procurement.
+Trade credit arrangements are where there is agreement for a delay between supply of goods or services and payment. - Credits, rebates, royalties, employee payments and intragroup transactions are generally not reported.
+There are also two approaches to reduce the number of credit card transactions that need to be reported. - Entities must report on 'standard payment period' for small business procurement.
 The standard payment period is the period offered in standard payment terms. - Payment times are based on either the date an invoice was received, or if the date of receipt is not easily determined by the reporting entity, the issue date of the invoice. - Disputed invoices must be included in reporting metrics. - Where supply chain finance is offered, payment times are based on the date the payment would have been due if the supplier had not used supply chain finance.